quylecode/project_clock_desk/documents/README.md

 </p>

-Smart Desk Clock is [ITR VN](https://itrvn.com/)'s next generation product that brings smart solutions to manage time and provide entertainment services available on the device
+Smart Desk Clock is next generation product that brings smart solutions to manage time and provide entertainment services available on the device

 ## Learn More about Smart Desk Clock
  <p align="center">